gregory-chatelier/valve/README.md

 *   **`--on-full`**: Defines the backpressure strategy.
     *   `block` (default): Pauses reading from `stdin` until the buffer has space.
 This is the safest, lossless option.
     *   `drop-newest`: When the buffer is full, new incoming items are ignored.
 Good for preserving a backlog of historical data.

+## Alternatives

+`valve` is designed to be a simple, lightweight tool for rate-limiting pipelines and pace tasks.
+For more complex or long-standing use cases, consider these powerful, battle-tested utilities:

+*   **[`pv`](https://linux.die.net/man/1/pv)**: (Pipe Viewer) is an excellent tool for monitoring data progress through a pipeline, similar to `valve --progress`.
+It accepts rate limits and can run in line mode too.
+*   **[`GNU Parallel`](https://www.gnu.org/software/parallel/)**: A versatile and powerful tool for executing jobs in parallel.
+It offers sophisticated job control (with CPU cores control) that go beyond `valve --exec`.
+*   **[`xargs`](https://man7.org/linux/man-pages/man1/xargs.1.html)**: A standard utility for building and executing commands from `stdin`.
+While it can run jobs in parallel (`-P`), its rate-limiting capabilities are less granular than `valve`'s.

 ## License